 Tracks

-This track is predominantly aimed towards students that are interested in health and human service professions such as Occupational Therapists and others.
-Student are encouraged to also add the Pre-Occupational Therapy designation to their program if following this track.
+This track is predominantly aimed towards students that are interested in becoming an Occupational Therapist or other health and human service professionals.
+Students are encouraged to also add the Pre-Occupational Therapy designation to their program if following this track.
 The Program's Academic Advisor may assist with adding the designation.

 Courses